didi/benchmark-thrift/README.md

 ## Contributing
 Welcome to contribute by creating issues or sending pull requests.
-See Contributing Guide for guidelines.
+See [CONTRIBUTING](CONTRIBUTING.md) for guidelines.

 ## License
 Benchmark-thrift is licensed under the Apache License 2.0.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.

 ## Note
 This is not an official Didi product (experimental or otherwise), it is just code that happens to be owned by Didi.